 Verafin’s goal was to gain at least 40 new referrals during the rally.
 They received 117 instead.
 Since the members had to complete challenges within a time limit, it made the process feel like a game.
 By gamifying the referral process Verafin was able to engage its members and motivate them to send out more referrals.

 Ideas for gamifying your referral program

 You could offer points for every referral made.
 After a certain amount of points, let customers trade the points for gifts.
-MixMyOwn uses a point system for their referral program.
-If you refer a friend, you will receive 2 points.
+For example, a business might use a point system for their referral program as such.
+If you refer a friend, you will receive 5 points.
 If that referral makes a purchase, you will get 30 points.
-Referrals are a quick way to get credit to your account, considering you only need 15 points to get $1 credit.
+Therefore by referring, you are able to quickly build credit in your account.
 As an added bonus, referral points can be added to your regular rewards points, where each dollar you spend turns into a point.